CIRALabs/high-assurance-dids-with-dns/draft-ietf-high-assurance-dids-with-dns.md

          }]
       }
       ```
-3. **Verification of the PKI:** With the claimed association between the DID and the domain verified, the user would then proceed to verify the key material between the DID and the domain.
+3. **Verification of the PKI:** With the association between the DID and the domain verified, the user would then proceed to verify the key material between the DID and the domain.
    1. The user would query for a TLSA record.
 Depending on the record/s returned, the user would verify either the hash of the verificationMethod or verificationMethod itself matches what was returned by the TLSA record content.
-      1. Note: This may require some conversion, as TLSA records store key material as hex encoded DER format, and this representation is not supported by verificationMethods.
+      1. Note: This may require some conversion, as TLSA records store key material as hex encoded DER format, and this representation is not supported by {{verificationMethod}}.
 However, there are many well supported cryptography libraries in a variety of languages that facilitate the conversion process.
 4. **Verification of the DID document's integrity:** After verifying that the did's key material matches what is represented in the TLSA records of the associated domain, the user would then verify the "proof" object to ensure the integrity of the DID document.
-   1. This can be accomplished by using either the verificationMethod directly from the did document, or using the key material stored in the TLSA record.
+   1. This can be accomplished by using either the {{verificationMethod}} directly from the did document, or using the key material stored in the TLSA record.
 Using the TLSA record would provide a higher level of assurance as this confirms the key material is being accurately represented accross 2 different domains, both at the DID document level and the DNS level.
    2. As mentioned above, if using the TLSA record, some conversion will be necessary to convert the DER format public key to whatever is required by the proof's cryptosuite.

+## Verification Failure

+If at any given step verification fails, the DID document should be deemed INSECURE.
+Whether it is due to the DID and DNS being out of sync with recent updates, or the DID document or DNS zone themselves have been compromised, it is highly advised that the user stop interacting with the given DID until verification succeeds and cross-verification is restored.

 # Control Requirements